Oliver Carter (priest): Legacy

 Carter's Answer to Bristow shows him to have been a man of learning and familiar with books.
 His co-fellow, John Buckley, near whom he was buried, in 1593 bequeathed him a copy of Tremellius's Bible, and Carter appraised Buckley's valuable library.
 Richard Hollinworth, in the following century, who had conversed with persons who knew Carter, says that he preached solidly and succinctly.
 Campion, referring to the ministers of the neighbourhood, singles out Carter as one that boasted much of his learning, and as one who laboured to win converts.
 Canon Raines says that it is "clear that Carter was a man of extensive reading, and wrote ably and strongly, though upon the whole temperately, against his subtle and harassing theological opponents.
 He thoroughly understood the points of difference between himself and them, and was not disposed to lessen their importance; but there is no evidence that he was a vain man, or that he boasted of his attainments, although he had to thank Cambridge and his own industry for possessing no mean store of learning".
 He was twice married, his first wife, "Eme", being buried in 1590; the second wife was one Alice ...., one of his executors.
 There were at least seven children of the first marriage, of whom Dorothy, Abraham, John, and Mary survived.
 Hollinworth says that the sons walked in the godly ways of their father.
 Abraham had property at Blackley, where the father frequently preached; he married and had a child baptised there in 1603, and was buried there in 1621.
 John, baptised at Manchester on 26 February 1580–1, became in 1606 vicar-choral of Christ Church, Dublin, and in the following year prebendary of St. Michan's in the same cathedral; but of the latter he was deprived by Archbishop Jones in 1613, when all record of him is lost.
 This apparently is the son Hollinworth refers to when he says that he was preferred to a bishopric in Ireland, and that he was noted for the number of persons whom he baptised.
-The name Oliver Carter, it is curious to note, occurs in the Irish Fasti in the following century.
+The name Oliver Carter occurs in the Irish Fasti in the following century.